Azure-Samples/azureai-samples/samples/bing-search/readme.md

 Run the code samples below and view the output.

 >[!NOTE]
-> Be sure that you've installed the [correct SDK](../../quickstart.md#install-the-sdk-package) for your language.
+> Be sure that you've [installed the SDK](../../quickstart.md#install-the-sdk-package) for your language.

 * [Python](./python-sample.py)